thierrymoudiki/thierrymoudiki.github.io/_posts/2023-11-12-nnetsauce-deep-lazy.md

 layout: post
 title: "A classifier that's very accurate (and deep)"
 description: "nnetsauce version 0.15.0, an example of a deep-layered classifier calibrated with Automated Machine Learning (AutoML)"
-date: 2023-11-10
+date: 2023-11-12
 categories: [Python, R, QuasiRandomizedNN]
 comments: true
 ---

-Version `v0.15.0` of `nnetsauce` is now available on your favorite platforms: [PyPI](https://pypi.org/project/nnetsauce/), [conda](https://anaconda.org/conda-forge/nnetsauce) and [GitHub](https://github.com/Techtonique/nnetsauce).
+Version `v0.15.0` of `nnetsauce` is now available on your favorite platforms: [PyPI](https://pypi.org/project/nnetsauce/), [conda](https://anaconda.org/conda-forge/nnetsauce) and [GitHub](https://github.com/Techtonique/nnetsauce) for Python; [R universe](https://techtonique.r-universe.dev/nnetsauce) and [GitHub](https://github.com/Techtonique/nnetsauce_r) for R.

 The changes in this version are mostly related to  **Automated Machine learning (AutoML)**:

-- _lazy_ prediction for classification and regression: see [this post](https://thierrymoudiki.github.io/blog/2023/10/22/python/quasirandomizednn/nnetsauce-lazy-predict-preview) for more details (and remember to use `pip install nnetsauce` instead of installing from a GitHub branch named `lazy-predict`)
+- _lazy_ prediction for classification and regression: see [this post](https://thierrymoudiki.github.io/blog/2023/10/22/python/quasirandomizednn/nnetsauce-lazy-predict-preview) for more details on the subject (and remember to use `pip install nnetsauce` directly, instead of installing from a GitHub branch named `lazy-predict`)
-- _lazy_ prediction for multivariate time series (MTS): see [this post](https://thierrymoudiki.github.io/blog/2023/10/29/python/quasirandomizednn/MTS-LazyPredict) for more details (and remember to use `pip install nnetsauce` instead of installing from a GitHub branch named `lazy-predict`)
+- _lazy_ prediction for multivariate time series (MTS): see [this post](https://thierrymoudiki.github.io/blog/2023/10/29/python/quasirandomizednn/MTS-LazyPredict) for more details on the subject (and remember to use `pip install nnetsauce` directly, instead of installing from a GitHub branch named `lazy-predict`)
 - _lazy_ prediction with **_deep_ quasi-randomized _nnetworks_** will be described in this post

 Note that in the example below, for the offically released version (v0.15.0), Gradient boosting classifiers are available.
-This doesn't change the best model chosen by the algorithm (which is never Gradient boosting).
-To finish, for Windows users, if you run into issues when trying to install `nnetsauce`: remember that you can use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
+This doesn't change the best model chosen by the algorithm (which is never Gradient boosting, because **the deep model is already doing "too much"**).
+Not sure if Gradient boosting will be kept as a default model here because, in this context, it's relatively slow.

+To finish, for Windows users, if you run into issues when trying to install `nnetsauce` (but you shouldn't): remember that you can use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

 <h1 id="contents">Contents</h1>